 WHAT SWEET PEAS AM I GROWING?

-You want to learn how to attrack pollinators in your garden?
+Do you want to learn how to attract pollinators in your garden?
 Read my post ’12 REASONS I AM GROWING ZINNIAS.
 MORE THAN EVER!’
-READ HERE!

 Sweet Peas I am growing this year: